Aramics/admob-test/README.md

 # admob-test
-Test if your admob Units (Interstitial, Banner and Video) are working easily just by inputing the unit in textbox
+Test if your admob Units (Interstitial, Banner and Video) are working easily just by inputing the unit in textbox.
+You can download the sample apk just to test your units or fork this repo do edit source.